 Vessels bound for US/Washington State ports

-Vessels bound for US/Washington State ports and transiting Canadian waters outbound are required to complete Western Canada Response Corporation's the pdf Juan de Fuca (Non-Bulk) Ship Membership Agreement (204 KB) or the pdf Juan de Fuca (Bulk) Ship Membership Agreement (258 KB) for tank vessels prior to departure from the US port or entry into Canadian waters.
+Vessels bound for US/Washington State ports and transiting Canadian waters outbound are required to complete Western Canada Response Corporation's the Juan de Fuca (Non-Bulk) Ship Membership Agreement or the Juan de Fuca (Bulk) Ship Membership Agreement for tank vessels prior to departure from the US port or entry into Canadian waters.

 These Ship Membership Agreements must be renewed on an annual basis.